VIHATTeam/OMICALL_CHAT_SDK/README.md

 - If you implemented omikit_flutter_plugin.
 Your domain is `realm` in omikit_flutter_plugin.
 ```

+- We use <a href="https://github.com/fluttercommunity/flutter_uploader">flutter_uploader</a> to upload files.
+You need see it to config on your project.

 ## Implement
 - Create the room for chat:
 ```